RubberDuckEng/safe_wren/README.md

 ## Usage

+There are two binaries:
+- wren_test -- used for testing uses only public API
+- wren_debug -- used for debugging vm, uses private calls.

 `cargo run FILENAME_OR_STRING`

-Options:
+will run wren_test against a file or string.

+`cargo run --bin=wren_debug FILENAME_OR_STRING` will run wren_debug

+wren_debug sub-commands:
-`--tokenize` Dumps token stream.
+`tokenize` Dumps token stream.
-`--compile`  Dumps compiler bytecode.
+`compile`  Dumps compiler bytecode.
-`--interpret` Similar to no arguments, excepts prints VM state after run.
+`interpret` Similar to no arguments, excepts prints VM state after run.

 `python3 util/test.py` will run the tests, including updating `test_results/*`
 with error text from any failed tests.  `test.py` will also update `test_results/passes.txt` with the list of passing tests.

-## Ideas
-* use Drop for auto-scope
-* Split Value into Value<Object> and TypedObject which can be returned from Obj trait.
-* Pull the module off the VM and hand it to the parser during parsing.
-* pull the symbol table off the vm durign compile?

 ## Ordered goals?
 * Investigate break/nested_for_loop.wren, it may indicate a discard_locals problem.